France's Bouygues says 4G rollout ahead of schedule

-PARIS, Sept 25 Bouygues Telecom said the roll-out of its new superfast mobile network was ahead of schedule and would cover 63 percent of the French population by the Oct.
-1 launch.
+PARIS Bouygues Telecom said the roll-out of its new superfast mobile network was ahead of schedule and would cover 63 percent of the French population by the October 1 launch.

 Like third-largest operator Bouygues, France's leading telcos Orange and Vivendi's SFR are racing to build fourth-generation mobile networks and sign up customers to new offers featuring five times faster mobile Internet speeds.